CyndaZ42/Csharp-Many-to-Many-Template/README.md

 ---
 ### Footnotes

-[^1]: note: you must include your password in the code block section labeled `YOUR-PASSWORD-HERE`.
+[^1]: You must include your password in the code block section labeled `YOUR-PASSWORD-HERE`.